waku-org/pm/ROADMAP.md

-# Waku Roadmap 2024
+# Waku Roadmap 2024 (Draft)

-This live document acts as a high overview of the work likely to be tackled for Waku.
+This live document acts as a high overview of the work to be tackled for Waku in 2024.

+**This is still a draft**.

 Actual planning and execution is done through GitHub issues and [milestones](https://github.com/waku-org/pm/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Amilestone).

-MW means _man-week_: Effort time for an individual to complete the project.

 ## Deliverable